 - Grower-owned housing: By law, growers are required to provide housing for non-immigrant seasonal workers on a special temporary visa called H-2A.
 However, H-2A workers account for only about 10% of the nation’s agricultural workforce.
 For the majority of workers living in grower-owned housing, rent is deducted from the farm workers’ paycheck.

 - Privately rented housing: Farm workers pay rent to a private owner other than their employer, often at inflated prices.

 Inflated Housing Prices

 A 2015 study found that crowding, lack of access to sufficient bathing facilities, pest infestation, and structural damage are common to dwellings in farmworker labor camps.
-And the study found that more than one third (37.8%) of the farm worker labor camps were hidden, making the residents more vulnerable and making the provider of substandard housing less accountable to the public.
+The study also found that more than one third (37.8%) of the farm worker labor camps were hidden from public view.
+This makes the residents even more vulnerable and making the providers of substandard housing less accountable to the public.